Tokazama/AxisIndices.jl/docs/src/axis_intro.md

 ```

 You may notice there's significant overhead for using the filtering syntax.
-However, the filteirng syntax takes advantage of a special type in base, `Fix2`.
+However, the filtering syntax takes advantage of a special type in base, `Fix2`.
 This means that we can take advantage of filtering methods that have been optimized for specific types of keys.
 Here we do the same thing as above but we create a function that knows it's going to perform filtering.